 William-Adolphe Bouguereau enjoyed a remarkable popularity in the United States, particularly during the late 1800s through the early 20th century.
 Lauded and laureled by the French artistic establishment, and a dominant presence at the Parisian Salons, Bouguereau’s canvases offered American collectors the chance to bring Gallic sophistication and worldly elegance to their own galleries and drawing rooms.
 The master’s idealized, polished images—of chastely sensual classical maidens, Raphaelesque Madonnas, and impossibly pristine peasant children—embodied the tastes of the American Victorian age, and of his Gilded Age patrons.
 Bouguereau canvases at one time were de rigueur for every collector and arts institution from the late 1860s to the early 1900s in America.

-Bouguereau and America is co-organized by the Memphis Brooks Museum of Art and the Milwaukee Art Museum.
+Bouguereau & America is co-organized by the Memphis Brooks Museum of Art and the Milwaukee Art Museum.
 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.
 Presenting Sponsor: Audrey S. Geisel.
-Additional support is provided by the Jack Thomas Family Charitable Fund in memory of Patricia B. Thomas and the Members of The San Diego Museum of Art.
+Additional sponsorship provided by Tatiana and Robert Dotson, Lisa and Charles Hellerich, Janice and David Lowenberg, Taffin Ann and Gene Ray, Demi and Frank Rogozienski, the Jack Thomas Family Charitable Fund in memory of Patricia B. Thomas, and the Members of The San Diego Museum of Art.
+General exhibition support is also provided by Boutique Vino, Valerie and Harry Cooper, Eugene Davis, Tom and Carolina Gildred, Rachel and David Inmon, Barbara M. Katz, Sally and Luis Maizel, Jene and Paul Mosher, and J.P.
+Morgan, and Jeanette Favrot Peterson and Kirk Peterson.
 Institutional support for the Museum is provided by the City of San Diego Commission for Arts and Culture.

 Featured: William-Adolphe Bouguereau, Art and Literature (detail), 1867.
 Oil on canvas.
 Collection of the Arnot Art Museum, Elmira, New York USA, Museum Purchase, 1977.